dlford/split-keyboard-case-builder/README.md

 ### Case

+- `show_voids`: If true will show ports and slots as solids for assistance in positioning (because you can't see voids if they're outside the part body), set to false to make them voids for printing
 - `right_side`: Builds the right half if true, left half if false
 - `wall_height`: Height of the case wall, should be above the plate so bottom of keycaps sit flush, default value of `20.6` works well with 8mm standoffs
 - `bottom_thickness`: Thickness of the case bottom, the last 1.5mm will be the counter-sunk portion, so the total screw hole depth is `bottom_thickness` - 1.5mm